Home and Contents Insurance

 If you are the owner of a cross-lease property, this may influence the claim process and there are things you need to be aware of.
 A cross-lease property is an area of land with more than one home on it and where the owners share ownership of the land.
 Cross-lease properties are typically multi-unit or multi-storeyed buildings with shared common areas, e.g. driveways, footpaths, fences etc.

 We will work with other insurers to share information about your property in order to progress your claim as quickly as possible.

 If you haven’t already, speak with your neighbours to establish who their insurer is, as this will be useful for your insurer.

-AA Insurance will cover the reasonable cost of temporary accommodation if you can’t live in your home for up to 12 months as the result of an event subject to your policy wording.
+AA Insurance will cover the reasonable cost of temporary accommodation if you can’t live in your home for up to 12 months or up to a limit of $20,000 as the result of an event subject to your policy wording.

 The temporary accommodation option can be used at any time while your home is uninhabitable during repair or rebuild work - you don’t need to use it for a continuous period.
 Talk to us about what you are entitled to and how this benefit works.

 - Civil Defence - civildefence.govt.nz or getthru.govt.nz/

 - Earthquake Commission - 0800 DAMAGE (0800 326 243) or eqc.govt.nz

 - Government Earthquake Support - 0800 779 997